 Top Performance Tires for Better Handling and Cornering

-Understanding the Physics of High-Performance Contact Patches
+Physics of Contact Patches

 High-performance tires are not just about "sticky" rubber; they are engineered systems designed to manage heat and structural deformation.
 Unlike standard commuter tires, which prioritize longevity and noise reduction, performance variants use high-silica compounds and carbon black to maintain a flexible contact patch even under extreme thermal loads.
 When you enter a sharp corner, the tire undergoes "slip angle"—the difference between the direction the wheel is pointing and the direction the tire is actually traveling.